100 Journal prompts for women to Awaken Your Creativity

 Write about something or someone that makes you feel creative.
 Consider why they affect you in that way.
 Fuel your own creative path with this motivation.

-6. What does creativity mean to me?
+6. What does Creativity mean to me?

 Not everyone has to be creative in the same way.
 For some, writing is it.
 For others, it’s gardening or cooking.
-Establishing your own definition of creativity is crucial.
+Establishing your own definition of Creativity is crucial.

-Put your definition of creativity in writing as an action tip.
+Put your definition of Creativity in writing as an action tip.
 How does it seem in your life?
 How can it be cultivated more consistently?

 7. How can I make my creative space more inspiring?